 When he opened his eyes again, it was early afternoon.
 His arm tingled numb.
 Still asleep, with her head on his arm, Stacy gripped a fistful of his shirt, holding him in place.
 Careful not to wake her, he loosened her hand, lifted her head and slipped from underneath her.
 His sore, stiff muscles protested and he stretched to loosen them as he walked to the window.

 In his mind it was always summer on Chelsea Lake—the horizon stretching for miles, the hills blanketed in green prairie grasses and spotted with groves of red cedar trees and pockets of wildflowers.
 It didn’t seem possible that he was looking out on the same land.
 The world out the window was cold and frozen, barren of life.
 The sun from the morning was gone, replaced with low hanging clouds and pockets of fog that washed everything in shades of grey so deep they appeared bottomless and empty.

 Dan knew he was not equipped to help Stacy.
 She needed more than he could offer her.
 He could hold her in his arms and shield her with his body, but that was it.
 He could promise to stay at the bottom of the lake with his childhood friend until she was ready to rise, but he didn’t know the words to say to make her want to come to the surface, the ones that would help her find hope again.

 This was one for Millie.
 She would have swept Stacy away to the river or the park or just to a private room and together they would have set the world right again.
-She would have prevented the situation from spiraling so far out of control.
+She would have prevented the situation from spiraling so far out of control in the first place.
 Dan couldn’t roll back time, he couldn’t undo what had been done, and he couldn’t give Stacy Millie, so he gave her the next best thing.
 He called Cheryl.